anonymouse-bleep/panda-portfolio/README.md

 ## Creating the config file

-please make sure that you have the profile photo as well as resume file in the same directory
+Please make sure that you have the profile photo as well as resume file in the same directory.

 ```javascript
 panda init